KnowledgeCat247/LoadingBarGame/README.md

 + The y-intercept is the point on the y-axis (Up and Down) that we want our object to hover around
 + The damper makes sure that the sine wave the object is following doesn't go up and down extremely
 + The the Math Function Sin() (or Sine) makes sure that we have a path to following easily
-+ If you want to explore more I made a Desmos graph: (Put Desmos Link Here)
++ If you want to explore more I made a Desmos graph: [Sine Wave Exploration](https://www.desmos.com/calculator/gmljln3ffb)